Agriculture

 The Trump administration cut staff at NOAA, which Indiana Emergency Management agencies say could make it harder to warn residents about severe weather.
 Meteorologists and emergency management staff may lose access to the weather data and trainings from NOAA that they rely on.

 March 2025: Trump Administration Cut Funding To Indianapolis Nonprofit That Helped Prevent Discriminatory Housing Practices.
-According to the Indianapolis Star, "Indiana's lone fair housing nonprofit may lose federal money as part of sweeping cuts ordered by the Trump administration, prompting similarly slashed organizations around the country to file a class action lawsuit.
+According to The Indianapolis Star, "Indiana's lone fair housing nonprofit may lose federal money as part of sweeping cuts ordered by the Trump administration, prompting similarly slashed organizations around the country to file a class action lawsuit.
 In late February the Department of Housing and Urban Development cut what remained of a roughly $139,000 grant to the Fair Housing Center of Central Indiana, an Indianapolis nonprofit formed in 2011 to enforce the anti-discrimination statutes of the 1968 Fair Housing Act.
 A Feb.
 27 letter says the grant 'no longer effectuates the program goals or agency priorities' of HUD under President Donald Trump's newly formed Department of Government Efficiency, led by billionaire Elon Musk. [...]
 Federal dollars account for about 80% of FHCCI's $1 million annual budget, Nelson said, paying for nine full-time staff who educate tenants on Indiana's housing laws and file lawsuits against problematic landlords and lenders.
 'Facing this type of devastating loss of funds, we don’t have many options,' Nelson said.
 'It would mean that people are not being served who might be experiencing housing barriers, including housing discrimination.'"
 [Indianapolis Star, 3/17/25]

 March 2025: Trump Administration Terminated USDA Program That Provided 20% Of DeMotte Farmer’s Income Who Highlighted Grant’s Role In Providing Fresh Produce To Students.
-According to the Indianapolis Star, "The funding provided healthy food for students at low-income schools. and helped create jobs for small producers like Dan Perkins, who owns and runs Perkins’ Good Earth Farm in DeMotte in northern Indiana.
+According to The Indianapolis Star, "The funding provided healthy food for students at low-income schools. and helped create jobs for small producers like Dan Perkins, who owns and runs Perkins’ Good Earth Farm in DeMotte in northern Indiana.
 Perkins had been expecting to see those funds this year and has invested around $70,000 to build more work space and hire additional staff.
 The funds Perkins received from the LFS program constituted about 20% of the farm's income and provided food for nine local schools in northwest Indiana.
 'This program was ‘Making America Healthy Again’ because we’re providing fresh produce that's locally grown and that means more nutrition, better tasting,' Perkins told IndyStar.
 'We have a number of stories where kids are eating vegetables now because they actually taste good.' [...]
 'Schools have reported increases in lunch sales because the children have come to expect flavorful, nourishing food on the menu,' Pleasant said in a recent Facebook post, decrying the cuts.
 'Food waste at participating schools has significantly decreased because children enjoy the food.’”
 [Indianapolis Star, 3/17/25]

 March 2025: Indianapolis Farm Was Forced To Stop Supplying Free Produce To Local Food Banks After Trump USDA Cuts.
 According to WISH, "An Indianapolis urban farm’s operators says they can no longer supply free produce to local food pantries after the U.S. Department of Agriculture made sweeping cuts to a pandemic-era food bank program.
 'It’s a crisis now and it’s going to get worse,' Kitty Beckman, executive director of Helpings of Hope, said.
 Beckman says 135,000 people in Indianapolis do not know where their next meal will come from.
 To combat rising food insecurity, Helpings of Hope was created.
 The nonprofit is known for its sprawling community garden."
 [WISH, 3/14/25]